Skip to content

 key: "" # This key also needs to be set in the php script mentioned above

-If you are using Amazon S3, you can use the S3 service to upload the resource pack.
+If you are using Amazon S3 or any other cloud object storage with an S3-compatible API, you can use the S3 service to upload the resource pack.
 You have to expose your S3 bucket to the Internet yourself.

 Example config: